Residential Rental Registry

 I own or manage residential rental property within the municipal limits of the City of Florence, do I need a permit?

 Yes.
-If you own or manage residential rental property within the municipal limits of the City of Florence, you will be required to obtain a rental permit in order to rent those properties to tenants.
+If you own residential rental property within the municipal limits of the City of Florence, you or your property manager are required to obtain a rental permit in order to rent those properties to tenants.
 The type of application you need to complete can be determined using this chart.

 Who can apply for a residential rental permit?